Chart Color Schemes

 An assessment of population growth drivers in Rochester reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Based on demographic trends and latest population numbers, Rochester is expected to increase by approximately 402 persons by 2041, representing a total increase of around 10.1% over the 17-year period.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Rochester is expected to increase by 402 persons to 2041, reflecting a total increase of 10.1% over the 17-year period.

 Frequently Asked Questions - Population